eshita19/kafka/README.md

    - Uber uses Kafka to gather taxi and trip data in real time to compute the forecast demand and compute surge pricing in real time.
    - Linkedin uses kafka to collect user interaction to make better connection recommendations in real time.

+# Terminologies
+  ## Topic:
+     - A particular stream of data
+     - We can have as many topics as we want.
+     - A topic is identified by its name.
+     - Topics are split into partitions.
+Each partitions has series of messages with each message at an incremental offset.
+     - For example :
+       - We are a truck company.
+Each truck report GPS position to kafka.
+       - We can have a topic truck_gps that contains position of all trucks.
+       - Each truck will send a message to kafka every 20 second, each msg will contain truck id and position.
+       - Consumer of kafka can be many apps like : Location service(real time truck location monitoring) and Notification service(Service which reports if a truck is running to long).